felixtsao/oneVR_devel/README.md

 Print camera mount yourself or find a local printer through [3DHubs](https://www.3dhubs.com) or the local library.

 Older version of `mono_lower_6x_sj4000.stl` printed on a Makerbot Replicator 2 with Red PLA.
 The mount takes about 4 hours to print if things go smoothly!
-Newer version of mount printed on an open-source Prusa i3 design on right.
+Newer version of mount printed on an open-source Prusa i3 design on right with a layer height of 0.27mm on a a 0.4mm extruder nozzle.

 <img src="/doc/img/sj4000_6x_makerbot.jpg" alt="Makerbot" width="420px"/>
 <img src="/doc/img/sj4000_6x_v3_prusai3.jpg" alt="Prusa i3" width="420px"/>